jigarius/gup/README.md

 * Source the `gup.sh` file in your shell to get the `gup` command.

 ```
-# In ~/.zshrc
+# In ~/.bashrc or equivalent.
-source /Users/jigarius/gup/gup.sh
+source /path/to/gup/gup.sh
 ```

 ## Usage

-`gup` takes only 1 optional argument, i.e. the number of levels you want to go up.
-It goes up `1` directory by default.
+Here are some ways to use `gup`.

 ```
 # Goes up 1 level.
 Equivalent of cd ..
 gup

 # Goes up 3 levels.
-Equivalent of cd ../..
+Equivalent of cd ../../..
 gup 3
 ```